Top Ten Best Cincinnati Bengals Wide Receivers of All Time

 Hello Bengals fans!
 Let's test your knowledge of our teams history.
 Who's your top ten?
 A.J. being the wildcard because baring injury this guy is our jerry rice

-He was big time side to side with Chad.
+He was big-time side-by-side with Chad.

 The 15th overall pick in the 1973 NFL Draft.
 Pro Bowler in 1973, 1974, 1975, and 1976.
 He was never quite the same after a 1977 knee injury.

-Today many fans know him as a multiple Emmy award winning Sportscaster, but back in the 1980s he was a great receiver for the Stripes.
-In his rookie year, Bengals fans knew that the Bengals picked the right man.
-He was the legitmate deep threat due to his speed.
-In his stay as a Bengal, he led the team to 2 Super Bowl appearances.
-He had 1,000 or more yards receiving 4 seasons (1981, 1983, 1985 and 1986) and made the Pro Bowl 3 years in a row (1981, 1982 and 1983).
-He retired after the 1988 season, but man this player has the gift of grab.
+During his tenure as a Bengal, he led the team to two Super Bowl appearances.
+He had 1,000 or more yards receiving in four seasons (1981, 1983, 1985, and 1986) and made the Pro Bowl three years in a row (1981, 1982, and 1983).
+He retired after the 1988 season.
+Man, this player has the gift of grab!

 Its Joeysworld